hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520871v1-divide-then-align-honest-alignment-based-on-the-knowledge-boundary-o.md

 ---
 layout: default
-title: Divide-Then-Align: Honest Alignment based on the Knowledge Boundary of RAG
+title: "Divide-Then-Align: Honest Alignment based on the Knowledge Boundary of RAG"
 ---

 # Divide-Then-Align: Honest Alignment based on the Knowledge Boundary of RAG